-The Head Teacher (or Chair of the local governing board) may invite the complainant to a meeting to discuss the complaint and to seek a resolution, this should be within 5 school days of the acknowledgement of the complaint being sent.
+The headteacher (or chair of the local governing board) may invite the complainant to a meeting to discuss the complaint and to seek a resolution, this should be within 5 school days of the acknowledgement of the complaint being sent.
 If the complainant accepts that invitation, they may be accompanied by a friend if they wish, to support them in explaining the nature of the complaint.
-If a meeting is arranged a full record of the meeting must be kept.
-A copy of the record of the meeting should be available to all parties within 3 school days after the meeting.
+If a meeting is arranged notes of the meeting must taken and should be available to all parties within three school days after the meeting.
+Audio recording of a meeting is not permitted unless all parties agree prior to the meeting.
+Ther is no obligation for any party to comply with a request to record a meeting.
+Covert recordings must not be taken.
+If a covert recording is suspected or discovered the meeting will be ended and reconvened at a later date.
+A warning letter may be sent to the individual that has attempted the covert recording.